jarlehansen/springfox-loader/README.md

 The required springfox dependencies are included when you add the _Springfox Loader_ dependency.

-The jar-file is hosted in [JCenter](https://bintray.com/jarlehansen/maven/springfox-loader/)
+The jar-file available in [JCenter](https://bintray.com/jarlehansen/maven/springfox-loader/).

 ### Gradle